-You will share a room with another participant from the program and will be provided with pillows, bed linens and towels.
+You will have a single room and will be provided with pillows, bed linens and towels.

 Breakfast, lunch and dinner are included most days and we’ve heard wonderful stories from past students about the exceptionally welcoming, friendly and familial experiences that they’ve had with their hosts.

 Granada is a compact city and all of the homestays are within comfortable walking distance of the Centro (typically 10 to 30 minutes).
 Making your way through the streets to the Centro, you’ll pinch yourself to look around and realise where you are – it’s just a special place to study!

 Hear the experiences of other students on the program